V2X-UniPool: Unifying Multimodal Perception and Knowledge Reasoning for Autonomous Driving: Methodology

 \paragraph{Static Pool}

-The static pool of the V2X knowledge pool is defined as the collection of infrastructure-level environmental semantics whose temporal dynamics are negligible within operational planning horizons \cite{huang2023v2x}.
-These elements are considered time-invariant in practice as they do not change over short time intervals, and thus provide a stable grounding for reasoning and decision-making across time-aligned traffic scenarios.
-Formally, a data element \( \mathcal{D}_{\text{static}} \) is classified as part of the static pool if it satisfies the constraint of temporal invariance:
+The Static Pool of the V2X Knowledge Pool is defined as the collection of infrastructure-level environmental semantics whose temporal dynamics are negligible within operational planning horizons \citep{huang2023v2x}.
+These elements are effectively time-invariant in practice, as their variations remain below a stability threshold \( \epsilon \) during short time intervals, thereby providing a reliable basis for reasoning and decision-making across time-aligned traffic scenarios.
+Formally, a data element \( \mathcal{D}_{\text{static}} \) is included in the Static Pool if its feature representation satisfies Eq \ref{static pool}:

-where \( \epsilon \) is a predefined stability threshold (e.g., \( \epsilon \ll 1 \)) and \( T \) denotes the duration of the planning horizon.
-This condition ensures that static elements exhibit negligible change throughout the interval and can be reliably reused without frequent updates.